How to Repair Pond Liner Leaks & Damage (Top Methods Compared)

 Evaporation should never cause a sudden decrease in water level over night, however, and anything over 2 inches in a 24 hour period is likely not being caused by evaporation.

 Other common causes of leaky ponds include improperly installed skimmer boxes, objects blocking waterfalls, or even hose leaks within your pond circuit.
-The only way to determine if these are the cause of the leakage is to physically inspect and monitor them during water intake/outtake, and look for leaking.
+The only way to determine if these are the cause of the leakage is to physically inspect and monitor them during operation and check for leaks.

 A skimmer box needs to be carefully attached to the pond liner to prevent water leaking into the surrounding sediment, so it could be possible the liner around the skimmer is damaged.
 A waterfall that is being blocked may have water leaking over the sides of the display, possibly draining into your garden.
 Leaky hose pipes can cause a gradual lose of water, and could be anywhere in your pond, from pump to filter box.

 If you’re confident the cause is not evaporation, and you’ve checked the above points, you can follow the steps below to confirm the leak is caused by a damage pond liner:

 - Fill the pond water to appropriate level

 - Unplug the pond pump and all equipment

 - Let the pond stand for 24 hours

-- Check the water the following day, and if water has dropped drastically, you’re looking at a leak!
+- Check the water the following day, and if water has dropped drastically, you’re looking at a pond liner leak!

 The first step to repairing a leaky pond liner is to determine exactly where the leak is located, and the extent of the damage.
 The best way to find a pond liner leak is to simply let your water level drop until it reaches the point of escape, in which is will stop reducing.
 This is the most common and easiest way to find a liner leak, but if you have fish, you would need to add them to a holding tank just in case your leak is very deep in the pond.
 If the tear is right at the bottom of your liner, too much water will drain, making it insufficient to safely hold pond fish.